maurer/capnproto-rust/_drafts/gj-promises.md

 ## Announcing [GJ](https://github.com/dwrensha/gj)

-[GJ](https://github.com/dwrensha/gj) is a new Rust library that provides abstractions for concurrency and asynchronous I/O.
+[GJ](https://github.com/dwrensha/gj) is a new Rust library that provides abstractions for event-loop concurrency and asynchronous I/O, aiming to meet the needs of Cap'n Proto RPC.
-The main ideas in GJ are taken from [KJ](https://capnproto.org/cxxrpc.html#kj-concurrency-framework), the library that forms the foundation of capnproto-c++.
+The main ideas in GJ are taken from [KJ](https://capnproto.org/cxxrpc.html#kj-concurrency-framework), a C++ library that forms the foundation of capnproto-c++.
 At [Sandstorm](https://sandstorm.io), we have been successfully using KJ-based concurrency in our core infrastructure for a while now,